Introduction: The Struggle for Women Seeking Sober Living with Children

 - Stay in a sober home with built-in support and daily structure

-- Receive outpatient drug treatment or mental health counseling
+- Receive outpatient drug treatment or mental health services

 - Use state-assisted daycare programs and family services